2006 Beaten into Submission: Nate’s End of the Year Wrap-Up

 Stretching Their Wings: Larry the Cable Guy, for playing both a cable guy and a health inspector in Larry the Cable Guy: Health Inspector.
 Look out, DeNiro.

 Fire the Casting Director Award: (tie) Sean Penn in All the King’s Men and Kate Bosworth in Superman Returns.
 There was no reason for a remake of the 1949 Best Picture-winning All the King’s Men to exist in the first place, but having Penn play the blustery corrupt Southern politician didn’t help.
 Penn didn’t just chew the scenery, he freaking inhaled it with hurricane velocity.
 You could feel the actors around him cringing and trying to get as far away as possible from Penn’s apoplectic Foghorn Leghorn.
 It’s hard to believe at one point that this leaden remake was considered a front runner for Best Picture.
 As for Bosworth, she was way too young and way too bland for a role that needs personality.
 She didn’t seem like Lois Lane, she felt like Lois Lane’s younger sister on semester break from college.
-If she was the mother to Superman’s kid then it sure seems like the Man of Steel may have violated some state laws on statutory rape.

 Sure She’s a Lock for an Oscar But…: Helen Mirren in Shadowboxer.
 Mirren is the biggest lock for an acting award in forever.
 Bookies won’t even take bets on the race.
 In an effort to keep the gifted Miss Mirren humble, I must now paraphrase the plot synopsis for the 2006 film Shadowboxer: “When Rose (Mirren), a female assassin, is diagnosed with terminal cancer; she decides to carry out one final killing, assisted by lover and also stepson, Mickey (Cuba Gooding Jr.).”
 Remember that when she walks up to accept her 392nd acting award for the season.